 On behalf of The Law Office of Gustavo E. Frances, P.A.

-It is common seeing some odd posts in social media that make you say, “Oh No.” While there may be genuine reasons for posting such information, one wonders what these people were thinking when posting these items.
+It is common seeing some odd posts on social media that make you say, “Oh No.” While there may be genuine reasons for posting such information, one wonders what these people were thinking when posting these items.
 In today’s online world everything is permissible.
 But if you read carefully, some of these posts sound nasty and out of place, particularly the ones related to couples undergoing a divorce.

 Too much information can hurt your divorce case.
 If you can’t control your posting impulses perhaps you should log out then log back in after the divorce process is finished.
-Ask your Fort Lauderdale divorce attorney what to do.
+Ask your Fort Lauderdale divorce lawyer what to do.

 I want to share some things with friends and family, think well before you post.
 Think about how your posting activity can affect your divorce case and how your former spouse may use this information against you in court.
 Perhaps your posts show that you are immature and irresponsible therefore you can’t be trusted to act in your child’s best interests.
-Some parents post about their whereabouts, including a late night out drinking with friends.
+Some parents post about their whereabouts, including a late-night out drinking with friends.
 This is not the time to post such things.

 Remember this is the person that will decide who gets the children.
 If the judge finds out about your negative comments, you will not be happy about the outcome of your divorce case.
 It is easy to seek sympathy from loved ones who have been in similar situations, but think before you say anything.
 It’s just not a good idea.